-Research articles will normally be organized into the following sections: Abstract, Introduction, Methods, Results (or Observations), Discussion, Acknowledgments and References, but other headings (and subheadings) may be used if appropriate.
-Taxonomic papers usually follow the style used by the discipline of the author.
-Particularly long papers may have a Table of Contents at the beginning and a Summary of findings at the end.
+Research articles will normally be organized into the following sections: Abstract, Introduction, Study area (if relevant), Methods, Results (or Observations), Discussion, Acknowledgments and References.
+Other headings and subheadings may be used if appropriate.
+Taxonomic papers may follow the style of the discipline of the author.
+Particularly long articles may have a Table of Contents at the beginning and a Summary at the end.
 Notes are usually not divided into sections, except for References at the end.
-The first paragraph of a Note should contain a brief statement of the subject of the report, general findings and significance; later paragraphs should provide the details and a brief discussion.
+The first paragraph of a Note should contain a brief statement of the subject of the report, general findings, and significance; later paragraphs should provide the details and a brief discussion.

 Authors should examine a recent issue of the NHB for the style of citing references.
-The following are examples for a journal article and a book in normal typescript:
+The following are examples:

-- Round, P. 1993.
+Round, P. 1993.
 Brambling, Fringilla montifringilla, a new species of bird for Thailand.
 Nat.
 Hist.
 Bull.
 Siam Soc.
+41: 140-141.

-41: 140-141. - Lekagul, B. and P.D.
-Round.
+Lekagul, B. and P. D. Round.
 1991.
 A Guide to the Birds of Thailand.
 Saha Karn Bhaet Co., Bangkok.
 457 pp.